gmlewis/go-gerber/examples/dual-bifilar-coil/README.md

 can potentially support the optimal energy transfer of multiple frequencies.

+## How it is wound

+All coils are concentric and wind in the same direction.
+Therefore the magnetic field from each coil section combines uniformly with the other coils resulting in a stronger, cohesive field.

 ## Parametric design

 In this design, coils can be created with varying trace widths, gaps